treyspringer/patient-lookup-tool/README.md

 SQLite serializes the actual writes internally, but CPU-bound work (row prep, lookups) happens fully in parallel. \
 This keeps all CPU cores busy while avoiding database corruption.

+### Building the Application
+To build the app:
+First do pip install pyinstaller (if needed) \
+Then do pyinstaller --onefile --windowed --icon=app.ico src/gui.py \

+Build is sent to Patient_Lookup_Tool/dist be default.
+Just put DB file inside /dist to use

+### Future Work
+More detailed logging for read/writes